BachiLi/learning_halide_docs/docs/what_is_halide.rst

 - It assumes the images always come with the batch dimension, so we have to unsqueeze it.

-- We have to create a kernel with size of 9 for group convolution.
+- We have to create a kernel with size of 9 for group convolution, and we have to be familiar with the concept of group convolution to use it.

 - Because there is no specialized version of conv2d, PyTorch is not able to optimize out the constant kernel.